cilium/cilium/Documentation/concepts/ipam/eni.rst

   If unspecified, this value defaults to 1 which means that ``eth0`` will not be used for pod IPs.

+``spec.eni.security-group-tags``
+  The list tags which will be used to filter the security groups to attach to any ENI that is created and attached to the instance.

+  If unspecified, the security group ids passed in ``spec.eni.security-groups`` field will be used.

 ``spec.eni.security-groups``
-  The list of security groups to attach to any ENI that is created and attached to the instance.
+  The list of security group ids to attach to any ENI that is created and attached to the instance.

-  If unspecified, the security groups of ``eth0`` will be used.
+  If unspecified, the security group ids of ``eth0`` will be used.

 ``spec.eni.subnet-tags``
   The tags used to select the AWS subnets for IP allocation.
 This is an